 PRE PRODUCTION TIPS

 These tips are only guidelines to help give your music the absolute best quality that it can be.
-They will not make or break your recordings, but they will help your engineer/mixer get the best possible sounding mix.
+They will not make or break your recordings, but they will help your engineer/mixer get the best possible sounding mix for you.

 Guitarists and Bassists